AikateriniT/H3-Information-security/README.md

 In the 4th chapter the author explains how to work with the MITRE ATT&CK Framework, and making reports on the topics: - The ATT&CK Framework - Mapping with ATT&CK - Testing ourselves

+ATT&CK Framework

+    - The ATT&CK Framework is a descriptive model used to label and study the activities that a threat actor is capable of carrying out in order to get a foothold and operate inside a system.
+    - It works as a common language that both offensive and defensive researchers can use to better understand each other and to better communicate with people not specialized in the field.
+14 tactics that it uses:

+    - Reconnaissance:
+    - Resource Development:
+    - Initial Access:
+    - Execution:
+    - Persistence:
+    - Privilege Escalation:
+    - Defense Evasion:
+    - Credential Access:
+    - Discovery:
+    - Lateral Movement:
+    - Collection:
+    - Command and Control:
+    - Exfiltration:
+    - Impact:

+The ATT&CK Matrix

 ____________________________________________________________________________________________